50 Essential Java Interview Programs

-These are the important types of programs asked in Java interviews:
+These are the important types of Java interview programs:

 Related: Technical Skills: Definitions and Examples

 It is also good practice to prepare a portfolio of your works to share with potential interviewers.
-Your portfolio should ideally cover your qualifications, specific skills, work experience and notable projects.
+Your portfolio is required to ideally cover your qualifications, specific skills, work experience and notable projects.

 Related: How to Prepare for a Job Interview